Criticism of capitalism: Property

 Pierre-Joseph Proudhon and Friedrich Engels argue that the free market is not necessarily free, but weighted towards those who already own private property.
 They view capitalist regulations, including the enforcement of private property on land and exclusive rights to natural resources, as unjustly enclosing upon what should be owned by all, forcing those without private property to sell their labor to capitalists and landlords in a market favorable to the latter, thus forcing workers to accept low wages to survive.
 In his criticism of capitalism, Proudhon believed that the emphasis on private property is the problem.
 He argued that property is theft, arguing that private property leads to despotism: "Now, property necessarily engenders despotism—the government of caprice, the reign of libidinous pleasure.
 That is so clearly the essence of property that, to be convinced of it, one need but remember what it is, and observe what happens around him.
 Property is the right to use and abuse".
 Many left-wing anarchists, such as anarchist communists, believe in replacing capitalist private property with a system where people can lay claim to things based on personal use and claim that "[private] property is the domination of an individual, or a coalition of individuals, over things; it is not the claim of any person or persons to the use of things" and "this is, usufruct, a very different matter.
 Property means the monopoly of wealth, the right to prevent others using it, whether the owner needs it or not".

 Mutualists and some anarchists support markets and private property, but not in their present form.
 They argue that particular aspects of modern capitalism violate the ability of individuals to trade in the absence of coercion.
 Mutualists support markets and private property in the product of labor, but only when these markets guarantee that workers will realize for themselves the value of their labor.

 In recent times, most economies have extended private property rights to include such things as patents and copyrights.
 Critics see these so-called intellectual property laws as coercive against those with few prior resources.
-They argue that such regulations discourage the sharing of ideas and encourage nonproductive rent seeking behavior, both of which enact a deadweight loss on the economy, erecting a prohibitive barrier to entry into the market.
+They argue that such regulations discourage the sharing of ideas and encourage nonproductive rent seeking behavior, both of which impose a deadweight loss on the economy and erect a prohibitive barrier to market entry.
 Not all pro-capitalists support the concept of copyrights, but those who do argue that compensation to the creator is necessary as an incentive.